CougPhenomics/ImagingPAMProcessing/README.md

 # Phenomics Workflow for Processing Images from Walz Imaging-PAM
 This directory contains the scripts that accompany the manuscript:

-*Cost effective dynamic light experiments using Do-it-Yourself plant growth racks and upgrades to the Walz Imaging-PAM enabling semi-automated high-throughput image segmentation*
+*Dynamic light experiments and semi-automated phenotyping enabled by self-built plant growth racks and simple upgrades to the Walz Imaging-PAM*

 by Dominik Schneider, Laura S. Lopez, Meng Li, Joseph D. Crawford, David M. Savage, and Hans-Henning Kunz